 Once you've sanded and cleaned away the dust with a microfiber cloth, you're ready for your first coat of primer.
 Grab a dust mask and place your knob on a dustsheet, or piece of paper.
 Give the handle a coating of the primer, spraying 20cm away from the surface in nice, even strokes.

-While you’re waiting for your primer to dry (this shouldn’t take too long), paint the letters you’ve chosen to place on top.
-We’re using craft wooden letters from your local craft shop or alternatively, you could use a stencil kit.
+While you're waiting for your primer to dry (this shouldn't take too long), paint the letters you've chosen to place on top.
+We're using wooden letters.

 Once your primer is dry, you're ready to paint your handle – we're using a Dulux colour we purchased in a sample pot.